WooCommerce Website Development: The Complete Guide to Building an Online Store (2026)

 WooCommerce is a free, open-source eCommerce plugin for WordPress that transforms any WordPress website into a fully functional online store.
 It handles everything required to sell online: product management, shopping cart, checkout, payment processing, order management, inventory tracking, shipping calculation, and customer accounts.

 Launched in September 2011 and acquired by Automattic (the company behind WordPress.com) in 2015, WooCommerce has grown from a simple shopping cart plugin into a complete commerce platform ecosystem.
 Its plugin directory alone contains over 10,000 WooCommerce-tagged plugins and extensions on WordPress.org.
+With the help of advanced AI SEO tools, businesses can optimize product pages, improve search visibility, and enhance overall website performance.

 Why WooCommerce Dominates: The Core Advantages